EvgeniHere/CodingChallenge/README.md

 - every card your bot places will be checked by a cheatdetector.
 Don't get the wrong idea...

+- after finishing your bot, upload it to the brach: "Botuploads".
+To let me know who won, write your username into Firstbot.java. exactly said into the constructor where it says "~FirstBot~"

 - also: stay tuned for future updates!
 The program has to be polished some times, so it does continue being able to handle all the new bots.

 - PS: you are allowed to have fun while programming :)